-Let’s think about this wisdom – the environment will teach the child when the error is clear to the child but the role of the adult, teacher or parent is that of silent diligent observer.
-This construct challenges many traditional and cultural understanding of the role of teachers and parents where oral instruction and verbal cueing are accepted and respected norms of support and encouragement.
+Let’s think about this wisdom – the environment will teach the child when the error is clear to the child, but the role of the adult, teacher or parent is that of the silent diligent observer.
+This construct challenges many traditional and cultural understandings of the role of teachers and parents where oral instruction and verbal cueing are accepted and respected norms of support and encouragement.
 This is always made most visible to me when I supervise student teachers in our Montessori early childhood centre.

-Maria Montessori has interwoven into the learning materials a capacity for self correction so all that remains is how we as adults respond when a child makes a mistake.
+Maria Montessori has interwoven into the learning materials a capacity for self-correction, so all that remains is how we as adults respond when a child makes a mistake.
 A child’s first experience of error is often in the exercises of practical life which are filled with spills as the child learns about caring for themselves, caring for each other and caring for the environment.
 These “accidents” create opportunities for support and moments of social cohesion which I will discuss more in my next article.

 This notion of ‘learning wrong” is celebrated as a bridge to “learning well” – where it is accepted that the child does not learn and develop in a linear fashion but makes connections over time and place through experiences that may be spontaneously revisited at any time.
-For this reason the Montessori materials are always available to the child at any time.
+For this reason, the Montessori materials are always available to the child at any time.